[HISTORY: Adopted by the Township Committee of the Township of Blairstown as indicated in article histories. Amendments noted where applicable.]

 In any case where the provisions of this code impose a higher standard than that set forth in any ordinance of the Township or under the laws of the State of New Jersey, then the standards as set forth herein shall prevail, but if the provisions of this code impose a lower standard than any ordinance of the Township or of the laws of the State of New Jersey, then the higher standard contained in any such other ordinance or law shall prevail.

-Nothing in this chapter shall limit or impair any existing remedies of the municipality, or its officers or agencies, relating to the removal or demolition of any buildings or structures which are deemed to be dangerous, unsafe or unsanitary, enforcement of the brush, grass and weeds provisions set forth in Chapter 128, or the enforcement of the vacant/abandoned properties provisions of Chapter 132.
+Nothing in this article shall limit or impair any existing remedies of the municipality, or its officers or agencies, relating to the removal or demolition of any buildings or structures which are deemed to be dangerous, unsafe or unsanitary, enforcement of the brush, grass and weeds provisions set forth in Chapter 128, or the enforcement of the vacant/abandoned properties provisions of Chapter 132.

 - ENFORCEMENT OFFICER